 Anybody who stumbles on your website is your first-party data.

-The majority of the anonymous visitors are the high intent audience who can be nurtured and pushed to the bottom of the funnel.
+Data is collected from the website visitors through cookies from the website, CRM platforms, social media profiles, and mid-funnel audiences i.e., your anonymous website visitors.
+The majority of the anonymous visitors are the high-intent audience who can be nurtured and pushed to the bottom of the funnel.

-- ⚫ First-party data improves Facebook custom audience match rate
+First-party data improves Facebook’s custom audience match rate

 Like we distinguish known visitors and anonymous users, we collect certain information from both.
 Along with the first name, email id, and demographics, we also collect Browser ID, Click ID, IP address, User-agent, Facebook ID, Google ID, etc of both anonymous and known users.

-With these anonymous user data, we collect, Facebook could easily match the audience.
+With the anonymous user data, we collect, Facebook could easily match the audience.

 Read here to know how first-party data improved the Facebook custom audience match rate beyond 80%

-First of all, event match quality indicates how effective is the customer information sent from your server to a Facebook account.
-High-quality event matching will improve the campaign performance, attribution and decrease cost per action.
+First of all, event match quality indicates how effectively the customer information is sent from your server to a Facebook account.
+High-quality event matching will improve the campaign performance, and attribution and decrease cost per action.

 Customer information parameters help you match your events to a Facebook account so you can attribute conversions to your ads and deliver them to people who are most likely to make a conversion.
 To know more about event match quality and how to improve it.